Flights to the United Kingdom

-This passion extends beyond the sporting arena: the city is proud of its past and its traditions, but is also looking ahead to the future.
+This passion extends beyond the sporting arena: the city is proud of its past and its traditions, but is also always looking ahead to the future.
 And as brilliant as the place is, it’s really the people who make Glasgow.
 Scots are nothing if not convivial, and Glaswegians bring a charm that’s as unique as it is appealing.